 This procedure describes how to define your preferences when receiving calls.
 By default, the endpoint never answers calls automatically.
-You can configure the system to, for example, always automatically answer calls when the endpoint menu is displayed on the Scopia XT Executive monitor.
+You can configure the system to, for example, always automatically answer calls when you are available.
 If you enable automatic answering, you can define the number of rings until the system automatically answers the call.